For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 *Photo attributed to Joshua Button.

 Brian first started contributing to open source software in 1998 and was a core Subversion developer from 2000 to 2005 as well as the lead developer of the cvs2svn utility.
-He was nominated as a member of the Apache Software Foundation in 2002 and spent two years as the ASF’s VP of Public Relations.
-He is also a member of the Open Web Foundation.
-Brian has written several books, numerous articles, and given many presentations on a wide variety of subjects from open data to version control to software development.
-He is the co-author of “Team Geek: A Software Developer’s Guide to Working Well with Others,” “Version Control with Subversion” (now in its second edition), and chapters for “Unix in a Nutshell” and “Linux in a Nutshell.”
+He is a member of the Apache Software Foundation (ASF) and former VP of Public Relations for the ASF.
+Brian has written numerous articles and given dozens of presentations, including co-writing “Team Geek: A Software Developer’s Guide to Working Well with Others,” “Version Control with Subversion” (now in its second edition), and chapters for “Unix in a Nutshell” and “Linux in a Nutshell.”

 Brian has an A.B. in Classics from Loyola University Chicago with a major in Latin, a minor in Greek, and a concentration in Fine Arts and Ceramics.
-Despite growing up in New Orleans and working for Silicon Valley companies for most of his career, he decided years ago that Chicago was his home and stubbornly refuses to move to California.
+Brian resides in Chicago.

 My two lives: Community Manager of Genomera, a startup focused on health meets social (like facebook + mint.com for health-tracking).
 Founder and President of BioCurious, a bay area hackerspace for biotech, where education + collaboration = innovation.